Sanofi confirms $3.2 bln offer to buy U.S. biotech firm Translate Bio - NewsBreak

 Sanofi confirms $3.2 bln offer to buy U.S. biotech firm Translate Bio

-PARIS, Aug 3 (Reuters) - French drugmaker Sanofi said it had made a $3.2 billion offer to buy U.S. biotech company Translate Bio, as it bets on next-generation mRNA technology after setbacks in the COVID-19 vaccine race.
+PARIS, Aug 3 (Reuters) - French drugmaker Sanofi (SASY.PA) said it had made a $3.2 billion offer to buy U.S. biotech company Translate Bio (TBIO.O), as it bets on next-generation mRNA technology after setbacks in the COVID-19 vaccine race.

 In a statement that confirmed an exclusive report by Reuters, Sanofi said it would acquire all outstanding shares of Translate Bio for $38.00 per share in cash, representing a total equity value of about $3.2 billion for Translate Bio.